-Go ahead and leave the mixed bouquet of colorful carnations at the local store, and make and donate these flower-filled handmade card designs for seniors in your area instead.
+These handmade card designs for seniors will allow you to leave the mixed bouquet of colorful carnations at the local store, and present them with a flower-filled card instead.

 Handmade cards are the perfect fall craft when each day seems to have fewer and fewer daylight hours.
 Making cards is also something that doesn’t always require a lot of materials or set-up time.